imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 categories: [ NLP, Deep Learning, Kaggle ]
 image: assets/images/6.jpg
 ---
 This is my solution for <a href="https://www.kaggle.com/c/quora-insincere-questions-classification">Quora Insincere Questions Classification</a> hosted on Kaggle by Quora.
 This solution ranked 33th on the private leaderboard.
-The code can be found in <a href="https://github.com/imrahulr/Quora-Insincere-Questions">this</a> Github repository.
+The code can be found in <a href="https://github.com/imrahulr/Quora-Insincere-Questions">this</a> GitHub repository.

 ---